 Additional tutorials can be found under the Online Tutorials tab.

-Free patent search classes are offered on site.
-Please check the left column for updates and registration.
+Free patent search classes are offered each month.
+Please check the left column for updates and registration information.

 If you need to use USPTO's PubEAST/PubWEST systems for patent searching, please make an appointment first.

-On-site consultation and training may be arranged by appointment based on availability.
-To make an appointment, please email: email@example.com; or call: 404-385-3249.
+Individual or group consultation and training can be arranged by appointment based on availability.
+To make an appointment, please email: email@example.com; or call: 404-385-7185.

 For immediate assistance, please call the Georgia Tech Library Services Desk at 404-894-4500.